toptensoftware/yazd/yazd.md

 	L0BED:  SET     3,(HL)

-In listing mode (`--lst`), the address and byte code is included on the left:
+In listing mode (`--list`), the address and byte code is included on the left:

 	                                        ; Entry Point
 									        ; --- START PROC L0900 ---